 - a.
 Move one or both of the shafts into their loosest position. - b.
-Open the conveyor by splitting the links on the chain type or removing the connecting rod on the belt type. - c.
-Attach the replacement conveyor to the end of the old conveyor belt/chain. - d.
-Slowly pull the old conveyor out of the machine and thread the new one into position. - e.
-Disconnect the old conveyor and connect the ends of the new one together. - f.
+Open the conveyor by removing the connecting rod on the belt. - c.
+Attach the replacement conveyor to the end of the old conveyor belt. - d.
+Slowly pull the old belt out of the machine and thread the new one into position. - e.
+Disconnect the old belt and connect the ends of the new one together. - f.
 Move the shaft into position to set the tension of the conveyor and secure the bearing assemblies. - g.
 Check the tension and alignment of the conveyor frequently during the first 10 hours of operation and set as required.
 Then, go to the regular maintenance schedule.
 Normally a conveyor will seat itself during the first 10 hours of operation and then require less adjustment.